Sparrow0hawk/testdocs/docs/source/index.rst

 RAMP-UA Project
 ===================================

 Welcome to the documentation site for the RAMP Urban Analytics project.
 This includes two implementations of a microsimulation model.
+Test

 .. contents:: What's on this page: